buildwithprachi/Frequency/README.md

 # Frequency

-Music Explorer is a web application built using React that allows users to search and discover songs and artists.
+Frequency is a web application that allows users to search and discover songs and artists.
 The application integrates with a public music API to fetch real-time data and provides features like searching, filtering, and sorting to enhance user experience.

 🎯 The goal of this project is to demonstrate the use of:

 - API integration using fetch
 - JavaScript array higher-order functions (filter, sort, map)
-- Dynamic UI rendering using React
+- Dynamic UI rendering
 - Clean and responsive user interface design

 🔗 API Used